teddy4445/SubStrat/README.md

 3. Put the relevant data (columns and file format are shown in the bottom of this file).
 4. run the project from the **main.py** file (python main.py or python3 main.py)

+* The "/experiments" contains a set of experiments to analyze the algorithms and some included in the manuscript.

 <a name="data"/>

 ## Data
-At the current state, we are using five datasets that can be found in the "/data" folder:
+At the current state, we are using 25 datasets that can be found in the "/data" and "/big_data" folders.
+The datasets in the "./data" folder are small (< 100K data points) and the datasets in the "./big_data" folder are large (> 100K data points).
+Samples fof the datasets:
 - **dataset_1_birds_sings.csv**: birds singing dataset from Kaggle.
 - **dataset_2_headech_prodrom.csv**: clinical headache prodrom experiment from an clinical company.
 - **dataset_3_liver-disorders.csv**: liver disorders clinical data from Kaggle.